Lead Researcher: Debbie Inglis

 Lead Researcher: Dr. Wendy McFadden-Smith, OMAFRA

 The distribution of grapevine red blotch disease in red and white vinifera as well as hybrid variety blocks in the major grape growing areas will be determined using a medium-density sampling procedure.
 These data will be related by GIS to scion variety and clone, rootstock, vine age and source.
+A final report will not be publicly available due to confidentiality.
+Please contact Eleanor Hawthorn at 905-688-0990 ext.
+229 for additional information.

 Lead Researcher: Dr. Won-Sik Kim